 Before you register in courses for credit at another postsecondary institution towards your Athabasca University (AU) credential, you must request a Letter of Permission (LOP) from Transfer Credit Services, Office of the Registrar.
+For assistance in selecting courses that will

-Once a decision has been made on your LOP request, a letter will be sent to the external institution noted in your request and one to you indicating the transfer credit awarded.
-Please check your program carefully to ensure the proposed transfer credit fits into your credential.
-The transfer credit awarded on your LOP is for the course indicated and does not take into consideration the program you are enrolled in, it may or may not fit within your credential regulations.
+Once a decision has been made on your LOP request, a letter will be sent to the external institution noted in your request and one to you indicating the transfer credit equivalencies.
+Please check your program carefully to ensure the proposed transfer credit fits into your credential before registering in them.
+The transfer credit equivalencies on your I OP is for the course indicated and does not take into consideration the program you are enrolled in, it may or may not fit within your credential regulations.
 If you need assistance in determining if the credit will fit, contact a student advisor.

-The Letter of Permission is valid for one year and maintains your active program status if you are not registered in any AU courses at the same time.
+The Letter of Permission is valid

+for 1 year and maintains your active program status if you are not registered in any AU courses at the same time.

 Request the Letter of

-Permission a minimum of six
+Permission a minimum of 6

 weeks before the course

 registration date.
 This will allow

 AU time to process, approve,

 and forward the letter.
 There is

 no fee for this service.